bocoup/aria-at-talkback-capture/README.md

-# TalkBack Testing Scripts
+# ARIA-AT Talkback Capture

 This repository contains prototyping scripts for capturing TalkBack utterances on Android devices.
-Mainly to serve the purposes of [ARIA-AT](https://aria-at.w3.org).
+Intended to serve the purposes of [ARIA-AT](https://aria-at.w3.org).

 ## Background

 This was incepted as a native Android application.
 Such that a user would be able to have the application capture the relevant utterances in the background, after the "Run Test Setup" button on a test was pressed.
-They would be provided with some widget or return to the application to immediately copy the utterances found and paste into the relevant output fields.
+They would be provided with some widget or return to the application to immediately copy the utterances found and paste into the relevant output field(s).
 After more discussions and consideration of the potential users to engage with such a product, it made more sense to segue due to, but not limited to:

 1. Less interest today in providing a fully built out responsive experience for [ARIA-AT](https://aria-at.w3.org).
-2. Majority of the current users mainly seem to be web-focused so requiring heavy usage on a mobile platform may be less appealing.
+2. Comfort with ARIA-AT through desktop has already been established so requiring heavy usage on a mobile platform may be less appealing.

 The result of that are the following scripts.
 The idea is these scripts can potentially be served behind some extension of the ARIA-AT web app, it's own tiny web app or some desktop-based app.